-We are dedicated to developing safe and effective oncolytic viruses for cancer patients, either as monotherapies, or in combination with other therapies.
+We are dedicated to developing a pipeline of next-generation immunotherapies for patients suffering with aggressive and/or difficult-to-treat solid tumor types.
 Information about our investigational products and clinical trials can be found here and clinicaltrials.gov

 A phase of research to describe clinical trials that focus on the safety of a drug.